DFE-Digital/register-trainee-teachers/docs/adr/0006-academic-cycles.md

 We need a way to "associate" all of the given entities above to reliably know a trainee’s academic cycle and the associated funding rules applied for that cycle.

-Our `funding_methods` table will have a foreign key linking to the `academic cyles` table.
+Our `funding_methods` table will have a foreign key linking to the `academic cycles` table.
 Since funding rules are cycle specific, it made sense to have a hard association between these two tables as their start and end dates correlate.

 ## Consequences